Contests

 Challenge yourself and others in your club and participate in the speech and evaluation contests.
 You’ll be glad you did!

-District 101 offers two different speech contests each spring.
-In 2021 members will compete in the International Speech and Table Topics Contests on May 15-16, 2021.
+District 101 offers two different speech contests this spring.
+Members will compete at the District level in a Tall Tales Speech Contest and the International Speech Contest.

 International Speech